Auvergne-Rhône-Alpes France City Guides

 La Presqu’Ile is one of the more interesting places to visit in Lyon.
 It’s a tiny area between the Rhône and Saône rivers made in the 18th century to connect this island with Lyon’s mainland.

-This is the city’s busiest and most interesting part, filled with pretty shops and cultural buildings like the Opera House and City Hall.
+This is the city’s busiest and most interesting part, filled with pretty shops and cultural buildings like the Opera House and the City Hall.
 At night, it has a good concentration of restaurants and bars, ideal for casual dining in the summer (but not only).

 Whether you enjoy shopping, bar hopping, or cultural attractions, you’ll love this part of the city!